EdwardCoyle/ids-enterprise-wc-docs/README.md

 ## How to use

+### Build documentation for production

-- Clone this repository
+1. Clone this repository
-- `npm i`.
+1. In a terminal pointed to the project folder, use `npm i` to install dependencies.
+1. Run `npm link` to establish the executable `ids-docs`.
-- Optionally `rm -rf node_modules/ids-enterprise-wc && npm link ids-enterprise-wc` to link a working, local copy of the IDS Web Components library.
+1. Optionally `rm -rf node_modules/ids-enterprise-wc && npm link ids-enterprise-wc` to link a working, local copy of the IDS Web Components library.
 If linking a local copy, make sure to build that project before the next step.
-- `npm start`.
-This will build and launch `live-server` pointed to the compiled documentation.
+1. `npm start`.
+This will build the documentation in MD format.
+1. See the `build/` folder for documentation output.

+**TBD** Will be adding another optional step for bundling via ZIP file for deployment to a live site

+### View documentation locally

+To see local HTML output of the documentation, do the following:

+1. If a previous build exists, use `npm run clean` to remove it
+1. Use `npm run build:local` to run a local build of the docs in HTML format
-- After launch, see the `build/` folder for documentation output.
+1. After launch, see the `build/` folder for documentation output.
 All component docs build, but there is currently no index or table-of-contents page.
+1. To browse HTML output, optionally run `npm run serve` to launch [Live Server](https://github.com/tapio/live-server) in the build output folder.

+### JSON

+It's possible to get a JSON representation of JSDoc comments by using `ids-docs --format=json`